 Detect Other - Both.
 A fairly simplistic spell (in the casting.)
 Set up over a doorway or entrance, it will alert the witch specifically if a nonhuman passes through it.
 The longer lasting, the more taxing the spell.

 Alarm - Both.
 A sort of magical trip-wire.
 The stronger the spell, the louder the alarm.
 Goes off if the spell is 'tripped' in a specific way (crossing through a doorway, touching something, etc.)

 Sleep - Both.
 Lures the target to sleep.
 A weaker version will just make them sleepy, while a stronger version will put them out for several hours.

 Most witches can manage nearly any spell if given enough time/the proper materials.
 However, the length of time/physical demands upon it vary from witch to witch.
 Black witches will often specialize in harmful magics, while white witches tend to focus on protective.
 Every witch has their own personal strengths.
 A witch that is great at shielding might be awful at healing.
 A witch that is fantastic at getting answers from the dead might not be good at doing anything else.

 Keep in mind that witches are like batteries.
 They need to recharge after casting spells.
 If you keep using it, you are going to run out of juice and will be left defenseless.
 Some spells cost more energy than others and you will very quickly be left high and dry if you aren't careful.

 Raise the dead to serve as their minions.
 No zombies for you.

 Sunlight - White.
 A brilliant burst of sunlight fills the immediate area.
 Very effective against vampires.

 Healing - White.
-Mend small wounds, postpone poison.
-On a grander scale: Draw poison from the body.
+Mend small wounds.
 The bigger the wound, the more taxing the spell.